Introducing our ARC service…

 Send your book files and other information

 Before your ARC project begins, you’ll need to send us your book via email in electronic format.
-We’ll need PDF, EPUB, and MOBI files to accommodate our ARC readers’ varying reading devices.
+We’ll need PDF and EPUB files to accommodate our ARC readers’ varying reading devices.
 Please see our FAQ section for information on how to generate these files.
 Don’t worry – it’s straightforward and free.
 In addition, you’ll need to send us a short blurb for your book, a longer description, and an author bio.

 When your project begins, we’ll advertise your book to our list of ARC readers and invite them to request to join your ARC team.
 You then have the option of providing us with your general preferences for selections and letting us do it for you, or you can select your ARC readers yourself from those who apply.
 We guarantee 15–20 complete ARC registrations for your book.
 Complete registrations means ARC readers who request to join your ARC team and then complete the process for accessing your book files.

 Reading and reviews

 Once selected, your ARC readers will read your book.
 When they are finished, we ask them to tell us if they noticed any minor quality issues, such as typos or formatting errors.
 We then inform you about any errors they found.
 When your chosen review date comes around, we contact your ARC readers and invite them to review your book on Amazon.
 Reviews may take up to 72 hours to appear, though usually they come through quicker than that.
 ARC projects for books of up to 120,000 words will take four weeks to complete from the start of your slot to the review date.
 Projects between 120,000 and 160,000 words will take five weeks.
 Longer books will have bespoke timelines.

 Add ARC readers to your street team

 Once you have reviewed your feedback, you’ll have the option of adding particular ARC readers to your ‘street team’ for future ARC projects.
 This means they will receive special notice of future projects and will be given preference during selections for your future ARC teams.